isabelstoddart/data-structures/wa06/README.md

 ### For data structures at Parsons School of Design

 ## Part One
 Part one of this assignment was to write and execute a query for the AA data.

-For this assignment I started with the starter code shown below:
+I started with the starter code shown below:

     const { Client } = require('pg');
     const cTable = require('console.table');